 Red Mountain Colorado Can Help

-Red Mountain Colorado is a residential treatment center for young people ages 13-17.
+Red Mountain Colorado is a residential treatment center for young people ages 14-17.
 The program focuses on influencing a positive change in the lives of students.
-Healthy, sustainable activities are also incorporated so that students will be able to apply the things they learn to their everyday lives.
+The curriculum also includes healthy and sustainable activities, enabling students to apply the things they learn to their everyday lives.
 Students leave Red Mountain Colorado feeling empowered and in control of their lives.

 For more information, call (877) 302-5022.
 We can help your family today!